Subject Leader : Miss Liversidge

 A two year, long term rolling programme maps out the coverage of the discrete teaching and learning opportunities for children to develop and embed specific skills.
 This ensures coverage of the National Curriculum, for science across Key Stage 1 and work within and beyond the Early Year's Framework across our Foundation Stage.

-When children are learning about a subject through a discrete teaching sessions they are explicitly told that today they are going to be 'musicians' or 'scientists' or 'historians' etc. They are then reminded of the key skills that they will learn, use and develop within that subject.
+When children are learning about a subject through a discrete teaching sessions they are explicitly told that today they are going to be 'scientists.'
+They are then reminded of the key skills that they will learn, use and develop within this subject.

 As well as the discrete teaching of knowledge in science lessons, science investigation days are planned to ensure that children have regular opportunities to embed their knowledge and practise their skills throughout the year.
-Children regularly engage in in practical, 'hands on' learning, visits out, as well as visitors to school, to enhance their science experiences further.
+Children regularly engage in in practical, 'hands on' learning, external visits, as well as welcoming visitors into school, to enhance their science experiences further.

 Teaching Science in EYFS